dixiyao/dixiyao.github.io/content/_index.md

 ## Professional Experience
 ### Academic Reviewer
 #### Conferences
+- 2025 NeurIPS 2025 Datasets and Benchmarks Track.
 - 2025 the International Conference on Machine Learning (ICML).
 - 2025 the 28th International Conference on Artificial Intelligence and Statistics (AISTATS).
 - 2025 IEEE/CVF Winter Conference on Applications of Computer Vision (WACV).